Power BI security white paper

 The backbone of each cluster are compute resources managed by Virtual Machine Scale Sets and Azure Service Fabric.
 Virtual Machine Scale Sets and Service Fabric allow fast and painless increase of compute nodes as usage grows and orchestrates the deployment, management, and monitoring of Power BI Premium services and applications.

-Any request that comes to Power BI Premium infrastructure goes to front-end nodes first – they are the only nodes available for external connections.
+Any request that comes to Power BI Premium infrastructure goes to front-end nodes first – they're the only nodes available for external connections.
 The rest of the resources are hidden behind virtual networks.
 The front-end nodes authenticate the request, handle it, or forward it to the appropriate resources (for example, back-end nodes).

 Back-end nodes provide most of the Power BI Premium capabilities and features.